 Fellowship: Autonomous Development of Telescoped Catalytic Reactions – RAEng

 Grant: Holistic Self-Optimisation of Telescoped Flow Sequences to Reduce the Manufacturing Costs of Essential Medicines – BMGF<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://eps.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>

 - MChem in Chemistry

-I am involved in teaching Process Technologies and Organic Chemistry courses.
+I am involved in teaching Advances in Chemical Engineering and Organic Chemistry modules.
 I also supervise undergraduate Chemistry projects in the area of Continuous Flow and Process Optimisation.